Best Time to Visit Short Itinerary Overview & Itinerary Things to Carry Safety & Security Cancellation Policy FAQ

 5. Kalpeshwar – Shivas Eternal Hair Locks

 All the other Panch Kedar temples are closed at some time, except Kalpeshwar, which is the only one that opens all year.
 The Urgam Valley is where a cave temple is found, with Lord Shiva being worshipped there as a small pile of hair.
-Because its usually uncrowded, Kalpeshwar gives people a peaceful and intimate setting to feel close to their faith alone.
+Kalpeshwar is a serene and relaxed pilgrimage site where an individual can get an intimate environment with his or her religion, as people here are rarely intense.

-Panch Kedar Yatra – A Spiritual, Physical, and Emotional Journey
+Panch Kedar Yatra - A spiritual, Physical and Emotional Pilgrimage

-The Panch Kedar Yatra is different from other yatras, as it is a pilgrimage for body, mind, and soul.
+Panch Kedar Yatra is not like the other yatras; it is a pilgrimage on body, mind and soul.
 Yet, the treks require a lot of stamina, but the clarity and strength of the mind and spirit you develop are too great to be measured.
-Its important to embrace the entire trek, find joy in basic living, and let nature and the divine touch you.
+It is necessary to accept the whole hike, to enjoy simple life and be touched by the nature and God.

 • See real life in the Garhwal villages and absorb their traditionally welcoming environment